SnackKing/SnackKing.github.io/osu.md

 	</dd>
 	<dt>O'Connell Family Award</dt>
 	<dd>
 		<p>Every year, this award is given to a deserving engineering undergraduate majoring in either CIS or CSE.
 I was chosen to receive this award as a sophomore.
-I felt truly honored to be given the chance to be recognized in front of many of my family and former instructors at the
+It was an honor to be given the chance to be recognized in front of my family and former instructors at the
 		annual CSE award banquet. </p>
 	</dd>
 </dl>